rollerworks-graveyard/RouteAutowiringBundle/README.md

 ### Loading registered routes

-Ones your routes are imported into there routing-slot it's time to load them into the application's routing schema.
+Ones your routes are imported into there routing-slot's it's time to load them into the application's routing schema.

 Normally you would use something like this: